The City of Canada Bay invites you to experience the diversity of our main streets, from Drummoyne to Rhodes.

 A fitness and activity hub, there are several fitness centres, including Five Dock Leisure Centre, boxing, martial arts, children’s indoor play centre, gymnastics, an indoor cricket centre and nearby golf course.

-For information on the history of Five Dock visit Local Studies section.
+For information on the history of Five Dock visit our Local history page.

 North Strathfield features two distinct precincts: Concord Road and the Bakehouse Quarter.